meyresilva/CreativeWriting/README.md

 ##  Creative Writing

-In this repository I will share some drafts of manuscripts I've been writing recently as exercise for creative writing courses.
-The first creative writing course I participated in was in London a few years ago, in a black community, and the teacher was a Caribbean writer.
+In this repository I will share some drafts of manuscripts I've been writing for creative writing courses.
+The first course I participated in was in London a few years ago, in a black community, and the teacher was a Caribbean writer.
 At that time, I wrote some poems and a short story about a girl who got a stove for Christmas and became frustrated.
 People in my classroom enjoyed the story and asked me to keep it safe and revisit one day.
-I promised them I would but I never revisited that story.
+I promised them I would but I never did it.

 However, I kept writing, and moving from Europe to South America, and then to the United States and Europe again.
 Then I decided to put my experiences and emotions on paper as a form of catharsis.